lenards/atmosphere-guides/docs/staff_guide/imaging.md

 # Fixing a "Cache Problem"

 These errors are the result of an old way of handling 'caching' on our celery nodes.
-To fix a Cache problem:
+* To fix a Cache problem, see 'Restarting the Imaging service on the Atmosphere Server'
-* Ask a system administrator with credentials to the production server to execute a `service celeryd restart`
 * Alternatively, celery processes will naturally turn over after some length of time.
 If the MachineRequest has been in error for >12 hours, simply re-running the task can solve the problem.
+Common 'Imaging Cache Problem' error messages will include:
+If the MachineRequest throws an exception and the (Status Message) shows:
+* `processing - <IMAGE_ID>` + `serverRef... does not exist`
+* `validating` + `ERROR - AttributeError("'NoneType' object has no attribute 'id'",)`

+First attempt:
+* See 'Restarting the Imaging Service'
 If you receive the same error:

-See 'Making contact with the Atmosphere Support Team'.
+* See 'Making contact with the Atmosphere Support Team'.

 # Fixing an Imaging Problem